Delicious keto pumpkin cupcakes that taste like autumn. The frosting is amazing – creamy and very flavorful.

 I use stevia glycerite in these cupcakes.
 I like stevia glycerite because it nearly eliminates the aftertaste typical to other stevia products.

-If you absolutely can’t stand stevia, you can try replacing it with 1/3 cup of your favorite granulated sweetener.
+If you dislike stevia, you can try replacing it with 1/3 cup of your favorite granulated sweetener.
 If you do, check the batter.
 You might need to add a little water if it’s too dry.
 Please keep in mind that I only tested this recipe with stevia.

 Use foil liners